Dimitrios Trichopoulos

 A native of Greece, Dimitrios studied at the University of Athens Medical School, where he earned an M.D. in 1963 and a Ph.D. in 1971.
 In 1968, he earned a S.M. in Boston at the Harvard School of Public Health and held several teaching appointments there over the next two decades (lecturer, 1969–1970; visiting professor, 1981–1985; adjunct, 1988–1989).

 Harvard appointed him a full professor in the Department of Epidemiology in 1989, which department he began to chair that same year succeeding Brian MacMahon, and serving in that role until 1996.
 Initiatives under his leadership included a series of collaborations with investigators now at the Karolinska Institute in Stockholm, Sweden.
 In 1993, he was named Vincent L. Gregory Professor of Cancer Prevention, and also began a four-year appointment as director of the Harvard Center for Cancer Prevention.

 Trichopoulos also was a Member of the Athens Academy and president of the Hellenic Health Foundation in Greece.
 He held teaching appointments at the University of Athens Medical School and the Karolinska Institute in Sweden.

 His awards and distinctions include honorary doctorates, the Brinker International Award for Breast Cancer Clinical Research, Harvard School of Public Health's Julius Richmond Award (2004) and Alumni Award of Merit (2009), and the Medal of Honor of the International Agency for Research on Cancer, World Health Organization.

-He is survived by his wife Antonia Trichopoulou, who is known as "mother of the Mediterranean Diet".
+He is survived by his wife Antonia Trichopoulou, with whom he co-published.